cncf/tag-contributor-strategy/website/content/about/working-groups/blind-and-visually-impaired.md

 {{% blocks/section color="dark" %}}

-The CNCF Blind and Visually Impaired (BVI) working group aims to empower and include individuals who are blind or visually impaired in the cloud native and open source communities.
+The CNCF Blind and Visually Impaired (BVI) initiative aims to empower individuals who are blind or visually impaired in the cloud native and open source communities.
-Our group's mission is to create a supportive and inclusive environment within the cloud native and open source community.
+Our group's mission is to create a supportive environment within the cloud native and open source community.

 {{% /blocks/section %}}